5 Tips That Will Teach You How To Increase Internet Speed on PC

-Knowing how to increase internet speed on PC’s or laptops is a crucial step in the quest for a faster computing experience, and one of ever increasing importance because just about all we do with our machines nowadays we do while connected to the web.
+Wondering how to make your internet faster on your PC?
+Maximizing your Internet speed is a crucial step in the quest for a faster computing experience, and one of ever increasing importance because just about all we do with our machines nowadays we do while connected to the web.
+Follow our easy guide to boost your internet speed, and learn how iolo’s System Mechanic internet features can help make your wifi faster on pc.

-To help satisfy your ongoing need for better broadband, NetBooster® has been re-architected with a whole new set of TCP/IP optimization tests and network setting modifications specifically for Windows versions all the way through Windows 10.
-The feature has both an automatic and a manual mode, allowing you to individually optimize for specific use cases, e.g., streaming, gaming or large file transfer.
-Here are just a few highlights of what this powerful tool can do for you.
+To help satisfy your ongoing need for better broadband, System Mechanic’s internet optimization feature, NetBooster® , has been re-architected with a whole new set of TCP/IP optimization tests and network setting modifications specifically for Windows versions all the way through Windows 10.

 Improving Windows settings >